davnn/nearness/README.md

 *nearness* is a unified interface for (approximate) nearest neighbors search.

 Using ``pip install nearness`` only installs the interface and does not add any concrete nearest neighbors search implementation.
-The following implementations are available currently:
+The following implementations are available:

 - [Annoy](https://github.com/spotify/annoy) exposes ``AnnoyNeighbors``
 - [AutoFaiss](https://github.com/criteo/autofaiss) exposes ``AutoFaissNeighbors``